TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/AddTypoScriptWithExtensions.rst

 ================================

 ..  versionchanged:: 13.1
-    TypoScript on a per site basis can now be included via :ref:`sites and sets <typoscript-site-sets>`.
+    TypoScript on a per-site basis can now be included via :ref:`sites and sets <typoscript-site-sets>`.

 .. note::